Remote work gives people more options.

 A filter.

-The goal is to avoid vague listings, fake recruiters, weak job boards, and employers that refuse to say the basics.
+The goal is to avoid vague listings, fake recruiters, weak job boards, resume farming, and employers that refuse to say the basics.

 A legit remote job proves itself.